Written By: Vahid Moradi

 In French "Rattrapante" means split seconds, which should give you a good indication of how and why this particular chronograph got its name.
 The Rattrapante chronograph features an additional chronograph complication that the other two chronographs in this list do not.
 Specifically, the Rattrapante chronograph features an additional seconds hand to measure fractions of seconds.
 While the fractional second can range from the tenths to the thousandths, having the ability to measure a "split second" is what differentiates the Rattrapante chronograph from its other two time-measuring counterparts.

-In a Rattrapante chronograph the additional secondhand moves at a faster rate than its counterpart.
+In a Rattrapante chronograph the additional second hand moves at a faster rate than its counterpart.
 The result is a faster version of the relationship between the second hand and minute hand on the face of your watch.
-One hand is moving very quickly but in tandem with the other hand that is moving slower.
+One hand movement happens very quickly but in tandem with the other hand that is moving slower.
 The result is a modern chronograph that supplies its user with a more precise and accurate measurement of time, making the Rattrapante chronograph the superior option to the simple chronograph.

 Establish which position the winding crown needs to be in and set the crown to that position.
 If your luxury watch does not use the winding crown as part of the chronograph's initiation procedures, find the dial that controls the chronograph and begin there.
 Often, it will be another dial similar to the winding crown on the same side of the watch as the main crown.